 On July 9, 2014, the Company entered into a loan and security agreement with Silicon Valley Bank for a loan to purchase equipment.
-The amount of the loan is \$1,750 and bears interest at prime plus 2.75% or (6.00% at December 31, 2014) and is payable in equal monthly installments over 36 months beginning six months after the funding date, which ranged from August 2014 to November 2014.
+The amount of the loan is \$1,750 and bears interest at prime plus 2.75% or (6.00% at December 31, 2014) and is payable in equal monthly installments over 36 months beginning six months after the funding dates, which ranged from August 2014 to November 2014.

 The Company granted Silicon Valley Bank a warrant to purchase 6,566 shares of common stock at a per share exercise price of \$7.99.
 The warrant is exercisable, in whole or in part, immediately upon issuance and may be exercised on a cashless basis and expires on the tenth anniversary of issuance.
 The fair value of the warrant as of July 9, 2014 was estimated at \$51 with the following inputs: (a) risk-free interest rate of 2.58%; (b) implied volatility of the Company's common stock of 87%; (c) the expected term of 10 years.
 The fair value of the warrant was recorded as a debt issuance cost with a corresponding credit to additional paid-in capital.
+At December 31, 2015, the warrant to purchase 6,566 shares remains outstanding.